Select Page

 Renewable Energy

-A Numerical Modeling Framework to Evaluate Effects of Offshore Wind Farms on the California Upwelling Ecosystem As project manager, studying the effect of California offshore wind turbines on the wind stress field and upwelling circulation for a number of baseline (no wind farms) and modified (simulated wind farms) scenarios using highly resolved coupled numerical models (atmosphere-ocean circulation).
-Upwelling index metrics will be computed to quantify changes in upwelling resulting from offshore wind turbine deployment.
-Upwelling is a dominant driver of ecosystem productivity and variability in eastern boundary currents including the California Current System, which runs along the U.S. West Coast.
-Given the importance of upwelling in these regions, estimates of upwelling strength (i.e., upwelling indices) are critical for understanding fluctuations in ecosystem properties ranging from temperature and density all the way to distributions and abundances of top predators.
+A Numerical Modeling Framework to Evaluate Effects of Offshore Wind Farms on the California Upwelling Ecosystem Studying the potential effects of California offshore wind turbines on the wind stress field, upwelling circulation, and biogeochemical responses for a number of baseline (no wind farms) and modified (simulated wind farms) scenarios using highly resolved coupled numerical models (atmosphere-ocean circulation).
+Upwelling index metrics are being computed to quantify changes in upwelling resulting from offshore wind turbine deployment.
+Ocean circulation results indicate that net upwelling in a wide coastal band changes relatively little; however, the spatial structure of upwelling within the coastal region of a wind farm can be shifted.
+Results for biogeochemical effects are pending.

-Empowering Communities with a Multi-Use Decision Support Dashboard to Participate in Marine Renewable Energy Planning and Development Collaborating with community organizations to engage community members to guide development of a user-friendly dashboard to give all stakeholders a data-driven voice in the marine renewable energy (MRE) planning and development process.
-The dashboard will enable interactive visualization and synthesis of multiple layers of ocean use data to promote meaningful stakeholder engagement and communications, and informed and inclusive decision-making, and will be a significant advancement in ocean multi-use management with MRE.
+Empowering Communities with a Multi-Use Decision Support Dashboard to Participate in Marine Renewable Energy Planning and Development, United States Collaborated with community organizations to engage community members to guide development of a user-friendly dashboard to give stakeholders a data-driven voice in the marine renewable energy (MRE) planning and development process.
+The dashboard enables interactive visualization and synthesis of multiple layers of ocean use data to promote meaningful stakeholder engagement and communications, and informed and inclusive decision-making, and will be a significant advancement in ocean multi-use management with MRE.

-Overcoming WEC Grid Integration Challenges: Coupling Wave Forecasting, WEC Array Controls, and Power Production Implementing machine-learning methods for optimization of wave data assimilation modeling to improve wave forecasting.
-Accurate wave forecasts will be integrated with wave energy converter (WEC) farm operational controls and energy storage systems to increase certainty in power forecasts.
+Overcoming WEC Grid Integration Challenges: Coupling Wave Forecasting, WEC Array Controls, and Power Production, Yakutat, Alaska Implemented machine-learning methods for optimization of wave data assimilation modeling to improve wave forecasting.
+Accurate wave forecasts were integrated with wave energy converter (WEC) farm operational controls and energy storage systems to increase certainty in power forecasts.
 The “complete” power forecast will balance energy variability on grids for energy resiliency and security.

-Improving the Efficiency and Effectiveness for Marine Hydrokinetic Permitting: A Toolkit and Engagement for Success Increasing regulators’ understanding of marine energy projects, devices, and their potential environmental impacts while reducing permitting time and costs of marine energy projects.
-Developing an easily accessible online toolkit that integrates relevant regulatory, scientific, and spatial marine energy data.
-Working with Kearns & West, H.T.
-Harvey & Associates, EcoQuants, and others to conduct in-person meetings and webinars with relevant regulators from federal and state agencies to share and gather input on the toolkit and share experts’ understanding of potential impacts and the state of known/unknown science for marine energy projects.
+Improving the Efficiency and Effectiveness for Marine Hydrokinetic Permitting: A Toolkit and Engagement for Success, United States Developed an easily accessible online toolkit that integrates relevant regulatory, scientific, and spatial marine energy data to increase regulators’ understanding of marine energy projects, devices, and their potential environmental impacts while reducing permitting time and costs of marine energy projects.
+Conducted in-person meetings and webinars with relevant regulators from federal and state agencies to share and gather input on the toolkit and share experts’ understanding of potential impacts and the state of known/unknown science for marine energy projects.

-Marine and Hydrokinetic Energy Market Acceleration and Deployment, Environmentally Focused Performed numerical modeling of the effects of nearshore wave propagation in the lee of WEC arrays.
-Evaluated WEC-specific wave model function and operation.
+Marine and Hydrokinetic Energy Market Acceleration and Deployment, Environmentally Focused, Kaneohe, Hawaii, and Santa Cruz, California Performed numerical modeling of the effects of nearshore wave propagation in the lee of WEC arrays.
 Performed sensitivity analyses of numerical wave models to offshore wave conditions, model parameters, and WEC characteristics.
-Executed wave models over various offshore wave conditions, for evaluation of nearshore wave propagation in the presence and absence of modeled WECs.
+Executed wave models over various offshore wave conditions for evaluation of nearshore wave propagation in the presence and absence of modeled WECs.

 Contaminated Sediments